-The full time three-year curriculum combines traditional doctrinal courses with courses that focus on specialized areas within law.
+The comprehensive curriculum combines traditional doctrinal courses with courses that focus on specialized areas within law.
 In addition, NSU offers advanced skills and simulations, clinical and externship courses, and comprehensive support.
 Spanning areas from arbitration to taxation, we have what you want.

 How you’ll learn more

 You won't get lost in the crowd in our small, first-year sections.
 Faculty members are generous with their time and follow an open-door, open-Internet policy.
 Coming from the rich community of practitioners in South Florida, they help to bridge the gap between legal theory and practice.
 Many other opportunities, including international study and online master's degrees, allow you to find your niche.

 Your career and continued professional development are priorities at NSU.
 But even within NSU, you may continue your journey with fellowships, the active student bar association, and clinical programs.
 Our thriving alumni provide blueprints and bridges for the next step in your career.

 The Juris Doctor (JD) Program is designed to ensure that students develop the knowledge, skills, and values that are at the heart of becoming trusted, highly adept, professional lawyers who are respected for serving clients, their communities, and justice.
 All students in the program must complete 90